ticotheps/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+    One purpose for using sessions is to allow data to persist across multiple HTTP requests to different endpoints.
+This means that a user would not have to re-enter their credentials (i.e. - username, password, etc.) each time they visited a different web page (that requires authentication) once they’ve already gained access with those same credentials.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1. What does bcrypt do to help us store passwords in a secure manner?

 1. What does bcrypt do to slow down attackers?

 1. What are the three parts of the JSON Web Token?

 ## Project Set Up